emilybstevens/CXR-ML/README.md

 </br></br>
 Traditionally, when a patient is admitted to the ER and has a chest X-ray performed (CXR), that CXR is entered into a waiting list to be read and interpreted by a radiologist.
 This interpretation is required for patients to receive any sort of active treatment or further hospitalization.
-From the time a CXR is taken, it can take several hours for the radiologist to return an interpretation to the ER staff, and without that interpretation, ER physicians cannot recommend any type of treatment for their patient.
+From the time a CXR is taken, it can take several hours for the radiologist to return an interpretation to the ER staff, and without interpretation, ER physicians cannot recommend any type of treatment for their patient.
 This means that while the ER physician is waiting for the radiologist's report, the patient is effectively on standby, regardless of the severity of their symptoms.
 </br></br>
-Unfortunately, most hospitals do not have radiology triage systems in place and as a result, emergent patients requiring immediate surgery will end up on the same waiting list as less dire patients, with no indicator way for radiologists to know which patient charts need to be prioritized.
+Unfortunately, most hospitals do not have radiology triage systems in place.
+As a result, emergent patients requiring immediate surgery end up in the same waiting list as less dire patients, with no indicator way for radiologists to know which patient charts need to be prioritized.
 This lack of a useful CXR triage system results in longer healthcare wait times for emergent conditions requiring surgery, which can increase the mortality rate for those conditions.
 </br></br>
 The goal of this model will be to create a machine learning model that can function as a triage system for this waiting list, flagging the higher-risk CXRs based on the presence of visual anomalies associated with higher-mortality conditions.
-With this triage system, radiologists can ensure that they are prioritizing the patients with potentially deadly conditions, reducing the rates of Adverse, Sentinel, and Never Events in ER settings by decreasing the amount of time from ER admittance to hospital admittance for emergent patients.
+With this triage system, radiologists can ensure that they are prioritizing the patients with potentially deadly conditions, thus reducing the rates of Adverse, Sentinel, and Never Events in ER settings by decreasing the amount of time from ER admittance to hospital admittance for emergent patients.

 ## Project Outline
 The scope of this project will be to create a prospective algorithm that can be marketed for use by ER staff for quick triage of CXRs, allowing emergent patients to be prioritized over non-emergent patients.
-A dashboard will be created that will include a visualization of what the application could look like once built out, an overview of the algorithm's current performance and accuracy, an overview of the data set used to train and test the algorithm, an overview of why the algorithm was created, and an about section detailing information about the team members.
+A dashboard will be created that will include a visualization of what the application may look like once built, an overview of the algorithm's current performance and accuracy, an overview of the data set used to train and test the algorithm, an overview of why the algorithm was created, and section detailing information about each team member.

 ## Analysis
 A machine learning model will undergo supervised training to understand how to identify various CXR diagnoses.
 The outputs of the trained model will be analyzed for precision and accuracy, as well as improvement over the original, provisional model.